Aspentheaspirin/Currency_Detector/README.md

 7. Distribute the images from your ZIP file among these folders, with 80% in the train folder, 10% in the val folder, and 10% in the test folder for each currnecy type.
 Unfortunately, this will be a manual task and may take some time.

 ## Training the Network

 1. Go to the jetson-inference folder and run ./docker/run.sh.
 2. Once inside the Docker container, navigate to jetson-inference/python/training/classification.
-3. Run the training script with the following command: `python3 train.py --model-dir=models/currency_detector data/currency_detector --epochs=**desired number of epochs`.
-Replace the bolded text with the desired number of epochs.
+3. Run the training script with the following command: `python3 train.py --model-dir=models/currency_detector data/currency_detector --epochs=desired number of epochs`.
+Replace the "desired number of epochs" with how many epochs you want.
 This process may take quite some time.
 4. You can stop the process at any time using Ctl+C and resume it later using the --resume and --epoch-start flags.
+5. While still in the docker, run the code `python3 onnx_export.py --model-dir=models/currency_detector`.
+This is going to convert your model to the ONNX format.
+6. Exit the docker by pressing **Ctrl + D**.

+## Running the Model

+1. Make sure you are in **jetson-inference/python/training/classification**.
+2. Type the command `ls models/currency_detector/`.
+You should see a file titled resnet18.onnx.
+3. Use the codes `NET=models/currency_detector` and `DATASET=data/currency_detector` to set the varibles.
+4. To classify the image, run the comand `imagenet.py --model=$NET/resnet18.onnx --input_blob=input_0 --output_blob=output_0 --labels=$DATASET/labels.txt $DATASET/test/FILE/INPUT.jpg OUTPUT.jpg`.
+Replace 'FILE' with the desired test file.
+Replace 'INPUT' with the desired input image.
+Replace 'OUTPUT' with the name of what you want the output to be.

 [View a video explanation here](video link)